carldamey/solitaire-v2/README.md

 ## Icebox Features
 - Add consistency in CSS color formats
-- Move Draw & Waste Piles away from Tableau
 - Add Ability to View Rules During Gameplay
-- Display the top 3 Waste Pile cards as opposed to just the top one
+- Display the top 3 Waste Pile cards as opposed to just the top one (take note of how they don't shift positions to keep 3 in other games)
 - Improve styling with gradients and other similar changes (include fallbacks and moz)
 - Make card size responsive to view window size
 - Add audio feedback to moves